-It's 1958 and when her dad's job means the family have to move Cuba Katy Miller (Romola Garai) finds herself in a world of political unrest and living in a swanky hotel.
-It is in the hotel where she first meets local Javier Suarez (Diego Luna - Open Range), a waiter, and when she then sees him later on dancing in the town square befriends him.
+It's 1958 and when her dad's job means the family have to move to Cuba Katey Miller (Romola Garai - Having You) finds herself in a world of political unrest and living in a swanky hotel.
+It is in the hotel where she first meets local Javier Suarez (Diego Luna - Rogue One), a waiter, and when she then sees him dancing in the town square ends up befriending him.
 Unfortunately being friends leads to Javier being fired and to make amends Katey persuades him to partner her in a dancing competition at the local Palace Club.
-Secretly meeting to practice they find themselves falling in love but when Katey's parents discover she has been seeing Javier they are less than impressed and with political unrest making life unsafe it maybe that love will be short.
+Secretly meeting to practice they find themselves falling in love, but when Katey's parents discover she has been seeing Javier they are less than impressed and with political unrest making life unsafe it maybe that love will be short.

 And I could continue because whilst we have different scenes including minor scenes of political unrest everything builds to a predictable ending, not only when it comes to the romance but also the dancing.
 Talking of which unfortunately when it comes to dancing chemistry there is little between actors Diego Luna and Romola Garai and it makes all the dancing and training feel too choreographed.
 The dancing side also gives us the one real connection to "Dirty Dancing" and that is a cameo from Patrick Swayze as a dance teacher who specialises in the Mambo.
 Now from what I watched Swayze's character is never called Johnny Castle but it is so obvious who he is supposed to be.

 What this all boils down to is that "Dirty Dancing: Havana Nights" is not a good movie and whilst turning this story into a sequel to "Dirty Dancing" was a huge mistake it does have other flaws which drag it down.
 It's not completely terrible and worth watching just for the great soundtrack more than anything else.